ubports/autopilot/docs/tutorial/advanced_autopilot.rst

     >>> kbd = Keyboard.create("UInput")

 .. warning:: Care must be taken when specifying specific backends.
 There is no guarantee that the backend you ask for is going to be available across all platforms.
 For that reason, using the default creation method is encouraged.

+.. warning:: The **OSK** backend has some known implementation limitations, please see :meth:`autopilot.input.Keyboard.create` method documenation for further details.

 Possible Errors when Creating Backends
 ++++++++++++++++++++++++++++++++++++++